-This year, Diwali will be observed on November, 12.
+This year, Diwali will be observed on November, 12, falling on Sunday this year.
 It is observed twenty days after the festival of Dussehra.
 Before you step into this festive season, let’s have a look at its history and significance.

 The Diwali celebration is a fusion of harvest seasons in India.
 It is recognized in the Padma Purana and the Skanda Purana, the two Sanskrit texts, which were finished in the second half of the first millennium CE.